jhgarner/Xest-Window-Manager/README.md

 Xest uses an effect system library called "Capability".
 The "src/Base/DoAll.hs" file contains the scary bits needed for that library.
 Code that needs to run some kind of effect asks for it as a constraint on the Monad that gets returned.
 You can see this in the "src/XEvents.hs" and "src/Actions/Actions.hs" files.
+The effects themselves are the other files defined in src/Base and are represented as typeclasses.